• Skip to primary navigation

 West Bank

-• A drastic escalation in Israel’s conduct of military operations in the West Bank puts the safety, security, and wellbeing of civilians at risk, and further contributes to tensions that are near boiling point.
+• A drastic escalation in Israel’s conduct of military operations in the West Bank puts the safety, security, and wellbeing of civilians at risk

 • Israel has approved the largest land grab in 30 years, annexing 2,000 hectares of Palestinian land, exacerbating tensions, and undermining efforts for a peaceful resolution.